 11.10 You must comply with data protection law if you receive any personal data from another controller that you want to use, such as a freelance journalist or photographer.
-For example, you must make sure you use the data fairly, lawfully, transparently and carry out reasonable accuracy checks (see Use accurate personal data).
+For example, you must make sure you use the data fairly, lawfully, transparently and carry out reasonable accuracy checks unless an exemption applies (see Use accurate personal data).